chillpert/ue-build-scripts/README.md

 ### Features

-- verify installation of Git, Git-LFS, Unreal Engine, and other dependencies
+- verify installation of Git, Git-LFS, Unreal Engine, VS, DotNet, and other dependencies
-- automatically download missing dependencies
 - enforce global project settings on all machines
 - build and launch your C++-based Unreal Engine project
 - automatically push the engine log to a special branch so others can easily take a look at it